 MileIQ depends on various settings on your phone to capture drives.
 We'll go through this short checklist to make sure your phone's settings are optimized for MileIQ.

 * Be sure you have Location Services turned on for your device and enabled for MileIQ.
 MileIQ uses location services to determine when and where drives have started and ended; without this setting enabled no drives will be recorded.

-- [iOS] In your device settings, make sure Privacy > Location Services > MileIQ is set to “On.”
+- [iOS] In your device settings, make sure Privacy > Location Services > MileIQ is on and set to “Always.”
 (If you periodically see the prompt "MileIQ has been using your location in the background.
 Do you want to continue allowing this?" be sure to choose “Continue” for MileIQ to keep detecting your drives.)

 - [Android] Your device’s Location setting must be “On.”
 The Android settings menu varies by device, but you can usually find Location in the Personal, Permissions, General or Privacy and Safety section.